 Open the configure tab by clicking on the pinwheel symbol.
 Here you will be able to select the worksheet that holds the measure and dimensions to be shown in the DrillDownTree.

 Once you selected your datasheet, you will be able to choose the measure which you want to drill down on.
 Lastly click on the parameter you have set up in the steps before.
 Once all chosen, hit the save button at the top and your Drill Down Tree is ready to go.
 Below you see the options available in the general configuration tab of the extension.

 Format the nodes in your view to get the most value from your DrillDownTree.
 A powerful feature is formatting the colors to differentiate between positive and negative values.
 This for example can help to clearly show which products are selling for a profit or at a loss.

-Change the background colour of your nodes/pills using the color palette.
+Change the background color of your nodes/pills using the color palette.
 The background color will show when the node isn’t at 100% (so it’s the benchmark for a 100% value).

 Edit your node by changing the width, height as well as the radius of the corners of the pills/nodes.
 It may be possible you will have a lot of dimensions in your view, here you can edit to get the best look to match your use case.

 If you have large names for the members of your dimensions that will show on the nodes/pills you can truncate your label by showing a specific amount of character you decide.
 It may not be important to have the full name in your view, an abbreviation will do the job.
 Leaving it at 0 will always show full label.

 Sometimes less is more and limiting the amount of dimensions shown in your DrillDownTree could be the case here.
 When there’s too many dimensions drilled down on you will be presented with a horizontal scroll bar, that is something you may not want to see in your viz.
 Ensure all dimensions stay in your view by restricting the amount of dimensions.